 Orthopedic specialists emphasize the need for formal physical therapy and informal self-motivational therapy after nearly every orthopedic procedure.
 The longer a joint stays immobile (after healing), the less likely becomes its return to normal movement and functioning.

-Orthopedic patients have to be just a little bit tough in both body and mind.
+Orthopedic patients have to strong and resilient in both body and mind.
 For example, getting a repaired rotator cuff moving again is going to hurt, but performing the daily exercises recommended by the orthopedic surgeon and the physical therapist is a must.
 Doctors tell us that their patients who work with consistency and persistence—working their way through moderate pain—fare best in the end.

 Continuity of Care—Critical to Success